Air Conditioner Energy Saving Tips for Small Rooms

 Is it cheaper to leave the AC on all day while I’m at work?

-No. It is a myth that it takes more energy to cool a hot room down than it does to maintain a cold room all day.
+No. It is a persistent myth that it takes more energy to cool a hot room down than it does to maintain a cold room all day.
 However, you should not turn it completely off if it is 100°F outside.
-Raise the thermostat to 82°F or 85°F while you are gone so the unit only kicks on to prevent extreme heat buildup.
+Raise the thermostat to 82°F or 85°F while you are gone so the unit only kicks on to prevent extreme heat buildup in the drywall and furniture.

 Is using “Fan Mode” on my AC better than turning it off?

-Fan mode uses significantly less electricity than running the compressor (the part that makes the air cold).
-However, fan mode does not remove heat or humidity from the room; it just moves the air around.
-It is best used in the evenings when the outside air has cooled down, or to circulate air that the compressor cooled earlier in the day.
+Fan mode uses significantly less electricity than running the compressor (the heavy mechanical part that actually makes the air cold).
+However, fan mode does not remove heat or humidity from the room; it just moves the existing air around.
+It is best used in the evenings when the outside air has naturally cooled down.

 How can I lower my bill without buying a new AC unit?